clearlinux/clear-linux-documentation/source/guides/clear/telemetrics.rst

 the |CL| telemetrics system, and suggests which ones make sense according to your needs.

+For more information on configuring the telemetry client,refer to section `Client Configuration`_.

 Scenarios
 =========

 #.
 Enable telemetry:

-   Before probes can generate records, the telemetry client daemons must be enabled.
-You can configure the client before enabling by creating a custom :file:`telemetrics.conf` file that you place in the :file:`/etc/telemetrics` directory.
-If you choose to use the default settings, records will be sent to the telemetrics backend server managed by the |CL| development team at Intel.
+   You must opt-in and start telemetry before probes can generate records.
+You can configure the client before starting telemetry by creating a custom :file:`telemetrics.conf` file that you place in the :file:`/etc/telemetrics` directory.
+If you choose to use the built-in default settings, records will be sent to the telemetrics backend server managed by the |CL| development team at Intel.

 #.
 Save record data locally: